The Clock Is Ticking

 “My applications are nearly ready to go!”

-If you read last week’s post, “Are my applications really ready?” and answered yes to all of the questions, then Congratulations!
+If you read our recent post: “Are You Ready For Round 1 Deadlines?” and answered yes to all of the questions, then congratulations!
 If you are lucky enough to be in this category, now is the time to dot your I’s and cross your T’s.
 Read through the requirements for each school you are applying to once again.
 Pay attention to smaller items such as short career goal statements, added videos and specific resume formatting requirements.
 Then, be sure to check off each element for EACH school.
-It is easy for something to fall through the crack.
-Check in with your recommenders to see if they have submitted their letters.
+It is easy for something to fall through the cracks.
+Reach out to your recommenders to see if they have submitted their letters.
 If they have not, ask if you can provide them any additional information.
-Naturally, start with the school with the earliest deadline and take each school one at a time so you can look at the application as a whole.
+Naturally, start with the school with the earliest deadline and review the application as a whole.
 Personal MBA Coach’s proofreader looks at all components of a completed application together.

 “My applications are done but I have concerns.”

-However, there are some schools where your odds of success are considerably higher during round 1 or the early decisions round.
+However, there are some schools where your odds of success are considerably higher during round 1 or the early decision round.
 For those schools, particularly if the deadlines are in October, you should consider whether you can make the necessary improvements in time.
-Plus, by narrowing down your round 1 list and focusing on fewer schools, your odds of success will improve.
+By narrowing down your round 1 list and focusing on fewer schools, your odds of success will improve.
 Then you can take extra time to perfect your other applications in round 2.

 "I am really behind on my applications"